Diabetes Meal Plans and a Healthy Diet

 The right meal plan will help you improve your blood glucose, blood pressure, and cholesterol numbers and also help keep your weight on track.
 Whether you need to lose weight or stay where you are, your meal plan can help.

 Looking for meal plans?
 Sign up for our Recipes for Healthy Living resource.
 It's free!

-People with diabetes have to take extra care to make sure that their food is balanced with insulin and oral medications, and exercise to help manage their blood glucose levels.
+People with diabetes have to take extra care to make sure that their food is balanced with insulin and oral medications (if they take them), and exercise to help manage their blood glucose levels.